Compatibility with Other Libraries¶

 RPN.POST_NMS_TOPK_TRAINper-image, rather than per-batch.
 The fix may lead to a small accuracy drop for a few models (e.g. keypoint detection) and will require some parameter tuning to match the Detectron results.

-[0, height], and the coordinates in COCO keypoint annotations are pixel indices in range
+[0, height].
+The coordinates in COCO keypoint annotations are interpreted as pixel indices in range

 [0, width - 1]or